 - Fence 2 – villages immediately surrounding the SML, residents of the host resettlement site and the area immediately neighbouring the Likoni port facility

 - Fence 3 – locations surrounding the SML and Likoni port facility not included in Fence 2

 - Fence 4 – the remainder of Kwale County

 - Fence 5 – the remainder of the Kenya coast

 - Fence 6 – the remainder of Kenya

 - Fence 7 – international

-If you do not find a vacancy that matches your skill set, but possess other skills and are interested in seeking a position, you may register your interest by creating your profile, which will be stored in our database for matching against future opportunities.
+If you do not find a vacancy that matches your skill set, but possess other skills and are interested in seeking a position, you may register your interest by creating your personal profile through the same portal, which will be stored in the database for matching against future vacancies.